actgardner/actgardner.github.io/_posts/2015-12-12-c-dependencies.markdown

 So `sscanf` is the method call that isn't supported.
 It was pretty easy in this case to rewrite the program in a way that didn't use `sscanf` - once this was done, the binary ran on the 2.6.18 kernel with no problems.

+*edit: Thanks to eagle-eyed reader Thomas for pointing out that the version comparison in this script was wrong!
+It didn't handle 2-digit minor versions (like 2.11) correctly.
+The script below has been fixed:*

 For the future, I wrote this little bash script which finds the highest version of glibc used in a binary and compares it to a maximum allowed glibc version.
 This can be used as part of a build process to catch new dependencies:

 ```bash